beam-community/bamboo/README.md

 ## Usage

 Bamboo breaks email creation and email sending in to two separate modules.
+This is done to make testing easier and to make emails easy to pipe/compose.

 ```elixir
 # In your config/config.exs file